Reading time: 9 minutes

 Comfort foods are typically high-carbohydrate foods that we tend to eat when we are under emotional stress.
 They rapidly release glucose into the bloodstream, where it reaches the brain and provides energy.

-Because of this brain-gut axis, we become habituated to consuming easily digestible sugar-laden foods to supply our brains and feel relaxed and joyful.
-However, comfort foods are not healthy food choices.
+Because of our brain-gut axis, we become habituated to consuming easily digestible sugar-laden foods to supply our brains and feel relaxed and joyful.
+However, most comfort foods are unhealthy food choices.

 Why does food make me sleepy?